Review · General

 Supplement Skeptic reviews compare the visible label and sales claims against published research, dose ranges used in human studies, safety guidance, checkout terms, and refund mechanics.
 This page is not medical advice.

-1. Garcia-Argibay M, et al. Efficacy of binaural auditory beats in cognition, anxiety, and pain: a meta-analysis. — Meta-analysis used as the evidence anchor — small effects on anxiety, mixed cognition.
+1. Garcia-Argibay M, et al. Efficacy of binaural auditory beats in cognition, anxiety, and pain: a meta-analysis. — Evidence anchor — small effects on anxiety, mixed cognition.

 2. Chaieb L, et al. Auditory beat stimulation and its effects on cognition and mood states. — Open-access systematic review — used for the format-effect discussion.

-3. Engelbregt H, et al. The effects of binaural and monaural beat stimulation on cognitive functioning in subjects with different levels of emotionality. — Cognitive effects RCT — illustrative of mixed results.
+3. Engelbregt H, et al. The effects of binaural and monaural beat stimulation on cognitive functioning. — Cognitive effects RCT — illustrative of mixed results.

-5. Chiesa A, Serretti A. A systematic review of neurobiological and clinical features of mindfulness meditations. — Reference point for actual evidence-supported attention/calming interventions.
+4. Chiesa A, Serretti A. A systematic review of neurobiological and clinical features of mindfulness meditations. — Reference point for evidence-supported attention and calming practices.

 Frequently asked questions